-The use of bandpass and notch cavity filters can provide the additional electrical space to allow transmitters and receivers to co-exist when physical space can not be achieved.
-The disadvantage of cavity filters is their size, cost and insertion loss.
-At times more then one filter is needed in each antenna path to achieve the necessary isolation to avoid harmful interference.
+The use of bandpass and notch cavity filters can provide additional electrical space to allow transmitters and receivers to co-exist when physical space cannot be achieved.
+The disadvantage of cavity filters is their size, cost, and insertion loss.
+At times more than one filter is needed in each antenna path to achieve the necessary isolation to avoid harmful interference.